We have new advice for anyone having their boat examined in the time of COVID-19

 Make arrangements in advance

-This means you do not lose any of the full four-year, or one-year validity of the existing document as relevant.
+This means you do not lose any of the full term of validity for licensing/registration purposes of the existing document.

-We recommend taking advantage of this facility, because if your boat fails for any reason, you will still have some time to put things right.
+We recommend taking advantage of this facility, because if your boat does not comply for any reason, you will still have some time to put things right.

 Is everything in place for the examination?